ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 - getting information about a virtual server instance
 - performing an action on a virtual server instance

+The action set of a custom role must be unique within the account.
+You cannot create multiple custom roles with the same action set.
+{: note}

 Create a **custom role** in IAM.
 1. Click **Roles** > **Create**.
 1. Enter the **Name**, **ID**, and **Description** for the custom role.